Artworks

 Unique Piece / Direct Carving / Freehand

-In Dive, love is embodied in a sculptural dance where two souls face each other, united in perfect harmony.
+In Diving, love is embodied in a sculptural dance where two souls face each other, united in perfect harmony.
 The feminine figure, all curves and delicacy, expresses the aesthetics of grace and sensitivity.
-In opposition, the side of the dive embodies the strength and momentum of the masculine, a powerful movement that resonates like a vital breath.
+In opposition, the side of the diving embodies the strength and momentum of the masculine, a powerful movement that resonates like a vital breath.

 Both observe each other, respond to each other, complement each other.
 They form only a visual dialogue where elegance meets impulse, where softness balances with energy, in a moment suspended between momentum and contemplation FOR UNION.